HarrisonZiruiWang/HarrisonZiruiWang.github.io/misc.md

 Born and raised in Mainland China, educated in the U.S., I regard myself as a fast learner that is driven and full of initiative.

+My Chinese name is 王梓瑞. “梓瑞” is Zirui, my last name.
+It pronouces as Zee Ray.

 I play basketball in my spare time :)

 ## Advice on getting into a Finance PhD program